marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Which should means that current point should only be visible to admins... but there is a mistake with the design.

-So, this 'entry' is visible for all.
+And this 'entry' is visible for all.

-Possible to suspect that it is else one temporary-debug (or under-construction) page.
+Possible to suspect that it is else one temporary-debug (or under construction) page.

 And knowing that there is mistake and page might be there (and most likely strange words are tips):